FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 This is why the traffic profile is not part of the Trial Input.

-As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, so that Traffic Profile instance uniquely defines the traffic during the Search.
+As a consequence, implementations of the Manager and the Measurer must be aware of their common set of capabilities, {::comment}

+    [MB144]: Can we provide an example how to make that?

+    [VP145]: Nope.
+Say it is an integration effort.

+{:/comment}
+so that Traffic Profile
+instance uniquely defines the traffic during the Search.
 The important fact is that none of those capabilities have to be known by the Controller implementations.

 The Traffic Profile SHOULD contain some specific quantities defined elsewhere.
+{::comment}

+    [MB146]: This is too vague.
+Unless we reword top better reflect the requirement, I don’t think we can use the normative language here

+    [VP147]: Reformulate.

+{:/comment}
 For example [RFC2544] (Section 9) governs
 data link frame sizes as defined in [RFC1242] (Section 3.5).

-Several more specific quantities may be RECOMMENDED, depending on media type.
+Several more specific quantities may be RECOMMENDED, {::comment}

+    [MB148]: Inappropriate use of normative language

+    [VP149]: Reformulate.

+{:/comment}
+depending on media type.
 For example, [RFC2544] (Appendix C) lists frame formats and protocol addresses, as recommended in [RFC2544] (Section 8) and [RFC2544] (Section 12).

-Depending on SUT configuration, e.g. when testing specific protocols, additional attributes MUST be included in the traffic profile and in the test report.
+Depending on SUT configuration, e.g. when testing specific protocols, additional attributes MUST be included
+{::comment}

+    [MB150]: Idem as above.
+MUST is not appropriate here.

+    [VP151]: Reformulate.

+{:/comment}
+in the traffic profile and in the test report.

 Example: [RFC8219] (Section 5.3) introduces traffic setups consisting of a mix of IPv4 and IPv6 traffic - the implied traffic profile